2020 Summer Olympics opening ceremony: January 2017–December 2020: Original plans

-The new National Stadium, called Olympic Stadium during the Games, served as the main stadium for the opening ceremony.
+The new National Stadium, called Olympic Stadium during the Games, served as the main venue for the opening ceremony.
 Demolition of old National Stadium was completed in May 2015.
 Construction of the new stadium began at the site on 11 December 2016.
 The stadium was handed over to the IOC on 30 November 2019 for preparations.
-Had the pandemic not happen, capacity of the stadium during the Olympic Games would have been 60,102, including account press and executive seating areas.
+Had the pandemic not happen, audience of the stadium during the Olympic Games would have been 60,102, including account press and executive seating areas.
 Before the announcement of barring spectators was made, ticket prices for the Opening Ceremony were expected to range between ¥12,000 and ¥300,000.

-Previous Olympic opening ceremonies in Japan, such as the 1998 Winter Olympics opening ceremony in Nagano, mixed ancient Japanese cultural elements with themes of international peace.
-Reports from Inside the Games and Kyodo News in January 2020 suggested that there would be a bigger focus on Japanese technology and its popular culture in this ceremony.
-According to reports from Shūkan Bunshun, the original program would include numerous references to J-pop and video games with the creative team led by MIKIKO before it was scaled back.
+Previous Olympic opening ceremonies in Japan, such as the 1998 Winter Olympics opening ceremony in Nagano, mixed ancient Japanese cultural elements with themes of peace, tolerance and coexistence.
+Reports from Inside the Games and Kyodo News in January 2020 suggested that this time would be a bigger focus on technology and its popular culture.
+According to reports from Shūkan Bunshun, the original program would include numerous references to J-pop and video games with the creative team led by world known choreographer MIKIKO,before it was scaled back.
 The plan was to follow on with what was presented in the Rio 2016 closing ceremony, where then Prime Minister Shinzo Abe dressed as Mario in the handover segment.

 According to the leak, the following artists, musicians, actors and cultural franchises were to appear in the ceremony: